jpype-project/jpype/doc/userguide.rst

 like you still have time to make the intern woodlands hike and forest picnic.
 Though you wonder if maybe next year you should sign up for another laboratory.
-Maybe next year, you will try to sign up for those orbital lasers the President was talking about in the March.
+Maybe next year, you will try to sign up for those orbital lasers the President was talking about back in March.
 That sounds like real fun.

 (This advanced demonstration utilized the concept of Proxies_ and `Code completion`_)